fredderf204/ARMTemplates/README.md

 *webapp_github_auto* - Deploy a demo Azure Web App with GitHub SCM integration and an Autoscaling profile

 *webapp_localgit* - Deploy an Azure Web App with local Git SCM integration

+*trafficmanager_2webapp* - Deploy 2 Azure Web Apps in different regions with a Traffic Manager Profile using weighted traffic Routing Method

 ## Installation
 To deploy these ARM templates, you will need to have either Azure PowerShell or the Azure CLI installed.
 Please see links below;